The Shooting Menus ([AF/MF SETTING])

 If the camera is unable to detect the subject’s eyes because they are hidden by hair, glasses, or other objects, the camera will instead focus on faces.

-Face/eye detection options can also be accessed via shortcuts (Shortcut Options).
+Face/eye detection options can also be accessed via shortcuts (aShortcut Options).

-When ON is selected for AF/MF SETTING > FOCUS CHECK and SINGLE POINT selected for AF MODE, focus zoom can be used to zoom in on the selected focus area.
-The zoom ratio (2.5× or 6×) can be selected using the rear command dial.
+When [ON] is selected for G[AF/MF SETTING] > [FOCUS CHECK] and [SINGLE POINT] selected for [AF MODE], focus zoom can be used to zoom in on the selected focus area.
+The zoom ratio can be selected using the rear command dial.

 Choose how focus is displayed in manual focus mode.